 To be eligible for enrollment into a phlebotomy course, you do not need to have any previous medical experience.
 You just need to meet the following minimum requirements:

-- Submit proof of having a high school diploma, certificate of completion, or GED.
+Submit an official copy of your high school or college transcripts, or GED records that include your GED score.
 If you attended high school in another country, you must have your transcripts evaluated by a state-approved evaluator to ensure that the education received is equivalent to U.S. high school.
-Links to evaluators approved by the state of California are provided below under "Foreign Diplomas."

-- Meet all medical and insurance requirements and submit copies of all supporting documents.
-See the Medical Resources document at right for more information.
+Meet all medical and insurance requirements and submit copies of all supporting documents.

-If your high-school diploma was issued outside the United States, it must be evaluated by a state-approved evaluator to ensure it is equivalent to a U.S. high school diploma.
+If your high-school transcript was issued outside the United States, it must be evaluated by a state-approved evaluator.
 The state has informed us that the Department of Health Services will accept educational transcript evaluations completed by “Current Members” of the National Association of Credential Evaluation Services (NACES), and “Endorsed Members” of the Association of International Credential Evaluators, Inc. (AICE).
 Evaluations completed before August 15, 2016 will only be accepted if completed by AACRAO.
 Please use the links below to view the “Current” and “Endorsed” members of NACES and AICE.

 If you enroll into the phlebotomy course, you are required to complete and submit copies of the following medical and insurance records by the third class session.
-For a list of low cost resources, be sure to view the Medical Resources document listed at the bottom of this page.
+We will provide forms for your physician or healthcare provider to complete.

-- Physical: A current basic physical examination (conducted within the 6 months prior to the beginning of the course), signed by a physician, that specifies that you have no physical limitations for participating in the classroom and clinical phases of the course.
-Your physician can use our Physical Clearance Form located in the packet on the right.
+Physical: A current basic physical examination (conducted within the 6 months prior to the beginning of the course), signed by a physician, that specifies that you have no physical limitations for participating in the classroom and clinical phases of the course.

-- Hepatitis B vaccine/immunity: A Hepatitis-B vaccine (start of 3 shot series or signed refusal form) Proof of Hepatitis-B vaccine, 3 shot series, positive Hep-B titer, OR signed refusal form.
+- Hepatitis B vaccine/immunity: Proof of Hepatitis-B vaccine (3 shot series), positive Hep-B titer, OR signed declination form.

 - Measles-Mumps-Rubella (MMR): Proof of MMR vaccine or a positive MMR titer.

-- Tuberculosis: A negative TB skin test within three months of the beginning of the course.
+- Tuberculosis: A negative TB skin test within three months of the beginning of the course or Quantiferon lab test results.
 If you had a positive reaction to a previous skin test, please submit documentation of a negative chest x-ray.

 - Varicella: A varicella vaccination (or proof of immunization or a positive varicella titer).

 If you successfully complete the didactic and clinical phases, you will receive a course completion certificate and will be eligible to take the certifying exam for phlebotomists.
-The exam is administered by the National Healthcareer Association (NHA) and is hosted at our course location.
-Upon successfully passing the certifying exam, you can then apply for a phlebotomy license with the State of California by submitting your test results, your certificate of course completion, and confirmation of your clinical hours along with the application fee (approximately $55).
-Some employers hiring phlebotomists may require a background investigation to determine if a job applicant has a criminal history
+The exam is administered by the National Healthcareer Association (NHA).
+Upon successfully passing the certifying exam, you can then apply for a phlebotomy license with the State of California by submitting your test results, your certificate of course completion, and confirmation of your clinical hours along with the application fee (approximately $100).